hwsamuel/Cardea/README.md

 ## Cardea

-Cardea health social network for patients and medical professionals.
+Cardea is a Canadian health social network for patients and medical professionals.
 This project is supported by the [Alberta Machine Intelligence Institute (Amii)](http://amii.ca).